vvvroom/docker-reactjs/README.md

 ## Requirements:

 1. The docker image is expecting the volume mounted to `/app` directory and the web public directory located at `/app/build`
-2. If you would like to sync your OS private key, you will need to put your private key in `/home/app/.ssh` dir in container.

 ## Docker commands